Vehicle carrier tour

 Every year since 1996, Mazda has held a vehicle carrier tour for elementary and junior high school students and their parents and guardians.

-In December 2018, we invited a total of 66 people, selected by lottery, to Mazda's Hiroshima Plant in Hiroshima Prefecture to tour the "Hestia Leader", a large-scale vehicle carrier with an overall length of approximately 200m and a loading capacity of 6,430 cars.
-Then in October, we invited 46 people to the Hofu Plant in Yamaguchi Prefecture to tour the "Onyx Arrow".
+In July of FY2019, we invited 70 people, selected by lottery, to Mazda's Hiroshima Plant to tour the "Aquamarine Ace," a large-scale vehicle carrier with an overall length of about 200m and a loading capacity of 6,400 cars.
+Then in November, we invited 40 people to the Hofu Plant in Yamaguchi Prefecture to tour the "Cepheus Leader."

 The highlight of these field trips is watching as the crew loads the Mazda cars to be exported onto these huge carriers.
 Using the sound of a whistle as a signal, they park the cars in the blink of an eye with only around 10 centimeters separating them on each side.
 All of the participants were surprised at the skills of these professionals.